nullivex/infant/README.md

 **Options**
 * `enhanced` - (boolean) default false, enable enhanced worker mode
 * `respawn` - (boolean) default true, enabled worker respawn on unexpected exit
-* `respawnDelay` - (number) default 1000, milliseconds before respawning a process
+* `respawnDelay` - (number) default 15000, milliseconds before respawning a process
 * `count` - (number) number of workers to start, defaults to `os.cpus().length`
 * `maxConnections` - (number) only available in enhanced mode, but will cause a worker to be shutdown and a new one started (recycled) when the worker achieves maxConnections.
+The default value is 1000000.
+* `maxMemoryGain` - (number) a percent value 1-n that quantifies the amount of memory that can be gained since process startup before triggering a process recycle.
+The default value is 1000.
 * `stopTimeout` - (number) Timeout in `ms` to wait for workers to stop, defaults to no timeout when in enhanced mode, however it defaults to `5000` in normal mode.